mohamedgh16/Getting-started-with-inheritance-using-c-sharp/README.md

 The following example will calculate the area and perimeter of a circle using inheritance.

-in this piece of code we will define two private point coordinates, then we will define a constructor that takes two integers from the main.
+in this piece of code, we will define two private point coordinates, then we will define a constructor that takes two integers from the main.

 **Note** that Output statements use a reference (This) to implicitly call the ToString method.